Viswanathan Anand is the most important player India has ever produced — and one of the defining figures in the history of competitive chess.

 2008: Defending Against Kramnik in Bonn

 Vladimir Kramnik challenged Anand in Bonn, Germany, in October 2008.
-The twelve-game classical match concluded with Anand winning 6.5-4.5, claiming four games to Kramnik’s one with seven draws.
+The eleven-game classical match concluded with Anand winning 6.5-4.5, claiming three games to Kramnik’s one with seven draws.
 The decisive moment came in Game 5, where Anand employed the Nimzo-Indian Defense and launched a pawn sacrifice on the queenside that neutralized Kramnik’s preparation entirely.
 Anand retained the title and cemented his status as the strongest player in the world at that moment.

 2010: Defeating Topalov in Sofia